ItsMeStevieG/PHP-TileDownloader/README.md

 This is the Bounding Box for the area in which to download tiles within.
 The Format is SouthWestLng,SouthWestLat,NorthEastLng,NorthEastLat (Left,Bottom,Right,Top)

-An Easier way to define a bounding box is to go to <a href="http://bboxfinder.com" target="_blank">BBox Finder</a> and draw a rectangle in the area you wish to capture tiles, make sure the coordinate format is in Lng / Lat then copy the box value at the bottom. you can then paste them into the ```$CONFIG[0]["BBox"]``` value.
+An Easier way to define a bounding box is to go to <a href="http://bboxfinder.com" target="_blank">BBox Finder</a> and draw a rectangle in the area you wish to capture tiles, make sure the coordinate format is in Lng / Lat then copy the box value at the bottom.
+You can then paste them into the ```$CONFIG[0]["BBox"]``` value.

 **Output File Naming**
 Output files will be stored under the ```$CONFIG[0]["destPath"]``` you specified.
 Output Example from the above configuration would be:  ```tiles/osm/{z}/{x}/{y}.png```